lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

 After running it, you should  have a file :code:`porous_model.vti` in the geometry folder.

 .. tip::
-    If you are interested in the vti file format, this is what we have just written to porous_model.vti
+    If you are interested in the vti file format, this is what we have just written to porous_model.vti.
+There is a non-zero chance that porespy will write out a binary file and not ascii.
+If that is the case, you can open it in paraview.

     .. code-block:: bash